Army, Navy officials investigate possible 'white power' gestures by students

 Officials at the Army and Navy academies are investigating whether hand signs flashed by students standing behind a reporter during a TV interview were intended to convey a message of white supremacy.

-The incident involved two U.S. Military Academy cadets and one Naval Academy midshipman who were behind ESPN's Rece Davis as he reported on the sideline before the annual rivalry game Saturday in Philadelphia.
+The incident involved two West Point cadets and one Naval Academy midshipman who were behind ESPN's Rece Davis as he reported on the sideline before the annual rivalry game Saturday in Philadelphia.

-"U.S. Naval Academy officials have appointed a preliminary inquiry officer to conduct an internal investigation into the hand gestures made during the ESPN College GameDay broadcast prior to [Saturday's] Army-Navy game," Commander Alana Garas, a spokesman for the Naval Academy, told The Washington Post.
-"Based on findings of the investigation, those involved will be held appropriately accountable.
-It would be inappropriate to speculate any further while we are conducting this investigation."
-As for the military academy, Lt.
-Col. Chris Ophardt told The Post that "U.S. Military Academy is looking into the matter.
-At this time, we do not know the intent of the cadets."
+"West Point is looking into the matter," Lt.
+Col. Chris Ophardt told The Post in an email.
+"At this time, we do not know the intent of the cadets."

+Commander Alana Garas, a spokesperson for the Naval Academy, said in a statement to the Associated Press, "we are aware and will be looking into it."

-The gesture, which is open to interpretation, resembles the common one used to indicate "OK," but with the hand pointing downward to form a W and P for "white power."
+The gesture, which is open to interpretation, resembles the common one used to indicate "OK," but with the hand pointing downward.
 In September, it was moved from a trolling gesture to a hate symbol by the Anti-Defamation League, which maintains a database of hate symbols.
 In doing so, the ADL was careful to note on its website that the gesture has multiple messages.

 "The overwhelming usage of the 'okay' hand gesture today is still its traditional purpose as a gesture signifying assent or approval," the ADL post reads.
 "As a result, someone who uses the symbol cannot be assumed to be using the symbol in either a trolling or, especially, white supremacist context unless other contextual evidence exists to support the contention.
 Since 2017, many people have been falsely accused of being racist or white supremacist for using the 'okay' gesture in its traditional and innocuous sense."